Vassilis Spanoulis: 2019–20 season

 After undergoing a 2018–19 season-ending right ankle surgery, for a peroneal tendon rupture, on 1 April 2019, Spanoulis began individual workouts again on 5 July 2019.
 After his return to individual training, Spanoulis signed a one-year contract extension with Olympiacos, at a salary of €600,000 net income.
 On 29 November 2019, Spanoulis passed Juan Carlos Navarro, to become the EuroLeague's all-time career leader in Performance Index Rating (PIR).
 He accomplished the milestone in a EuroLeague 2019–20 season game versus the Italian club Olimpia Milano.
 On 2 January 2020, Spanoulis also passed Navarro as the EuroLeague's all-time leading scorer since the 2000–01 season, in Olympiacos' loss against Fenerbahçe.
+His record was surpassed by Mike James in 2024.

+After Spanoulis set the EuroLeague scoring record, he was congratulated via video by several well-known professional basketball players.
+He was congratulated by several NBA players such as Giannis Antetokounmpo, Tony Parker, Pau Gasol, and Luka Dončić.
+He was also congratulated by several EuroLeague players such as Georgios Printezis, Juan Carlos Navarro, Facu Campazzo, Fernando San Emeterio, Othello Hunter, Šarūnas Jasikevičius, Sergio Rodríguez, Alexey Shved, Kostas Sloukas, Stratos Perperoglou, Ante Tomić, Toko Shengelia, Vasilije Micić, Vladimir Lučić, Gustavo Ayón, Nick Calathes, Jordan Taylor, Kyle Hines, and Kostas Papanikolaou.
+He was also congratulated by the legendary European basketball coach Aíto.

 On 4 February 2020, Spanoulis again suffered a season-ending peroneal tendon rupture injury, in a EuroLeague game against Žalgiris Kaunas.
 It was the same right foot injury, that he had suffered in the previous 2018–19 season.
 On 7 February 2020, Spanoulis had another surgery to repair the tendon.

 On 12 May 2020, Spanoulis was named to the EuroLeague 2010–20 All-Decade Team.
-Among the 10 players voted onto the All-Decade Team, Spanoulis was voted the number one EuroLeague player of the 2010–2020 decade, in a vote decided by EuroLeague head coaches, EuroLeague players, fans, and sports journalists.
+Among the 10 players voted onto the EuroLeague's All-Decade Team, Spanoulis was voted the number one overall EuroLeague Player of the 2010–2020 Decade, in a vote decided by EuroLeague head coaches, EuroLeague players, fans, and sports journalists.
 He received more than twice as many votes as the player who came in second place in the voting, which was Bogdan Bogdanović.

 2020–21 season

-On July 11, 2020, Spanoulis re-signed with Olympiacos, to a one-year €600,000 net income contract, through the 2020–21 season.
+On 11 July 2020, Spanoulis re-signed with Olympiacos, to a one-year €600,000 net income contract, through the 2020–21 season.
 On 10 December 2020, in a game against Red Star Belgrade, Spanoulis passed Juan Carlos Navarro, to become the all-time leading scorer in the history of Europe's top-tier level basketball competition, including all the history of the competition, under both the management of both FIBA and EuroLeague Basketball, dating back to the original FIBA European Champions Cup competition, in 1958.